mecsung/Game_Development/README.md

 # Game_deveopment
 Compilation of my created games using pygame.<br>
-Teh objective of this project is to see how old programs can be converted using modern day practices.
+The objective of this project is to see how old programs can be converted using modern day practices.

-Installation<br>
+Installation : <br>
 -- pip install pygame<br>

 ## 1. Snake and Apples